Antiz96/zaman/README.md

 ## Usage

-Simply launch the `pman` command in your terminal to open the menu list of all the man pages available on your system, allowing you to search and select the man page you want to read.
+Simply launch the `zaman` command in your terminal to open the menu list of all the man pages available on your system, allowing you to search and select the man page you want to read.
 You can also specify the man page to open directly in the command, like so :
 ```
-pman ls
+zaman ls
 ```

 Check the screenshots below for more information.